weizman/stylib/README.md

 style related actions and manipulations much more simple.

 # Dependencies
-In order to simply use `stylib`, no Dependencies whatsoever required.
+In order to simply use `stylib`, no dependencies whatsoever required.

 In order to edit and work with `stylib`, the following packages must be installed: